spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 ## Introduction

-One of the greatest things about both Spree is its flexibility.
-Using this full-featured open source e-commerce package means that you are total freedom to customize it to suit your business' own special needs.
+One of the greatest things about both the Spree Commerce storefront is its flexibility.
+Using this full-featured open source e-commerce package means that you have total freedom to customize it to suit your business' own special needs.

-The Spree Integrator extends the customizations you make in your store's schema so that you can make use of them within your third party service.
+The Spree Commerce hub extends the customizations you make in your storefront's schema so that you can make use of them within your third-party services.

 In this tutorial, you will:

-* create a Spree sandbox store,
+* create a sandbox storefront,
 * add custom attributes to it,
-* extend the store's JSON output to include the new attributes,
+* extend the storefront's JSON output to include the new attributes,
 * create a custom endpoint for a fictional third-party service, and
-* use this endpoint to access and utilize your store's custom attributes.
+* use this endpoint to access and utilize your storefront's custom attributes.

 ## Prerequisites